 The Company makes annual contributions to The Titan Industries Gratuity Fund.
 The scheme provides for lump sum payment to vested employees at retirement, death while in employment, or on termination of employment as per the Company's Gratuity Scheme.
-Vesting occurs
+Vesting occurs upon completion of five years of service.

 The plan is a defined benefit plan in nature which is sponsored by the Company and hence it underwrites all the risks pertaining to the plan.
 In particular, there is a risk for the Company that an adverse salary growth or inadequate returns on underlying plan assets can result in an increase in cost of providing these benefits to employees in future.
-Since the benefits are lump sum in nature the plan is not subject to any
+Since the benefits are lump sum in nature the plan is not subject to any longevity risks.